Study of Brain Function

 • In this overview article, we present an overview of the application of ICA to fMRI data analysis and discuss current directions and challenges.

 • V. D. Calhoun and T. Adali, "Feature-based fusion of medical imaging data," IEEE Trans.
 Info.
-Tech. and Biomedicine, in press.
+Tech. and Biomedicine, vol. 13, no. 5, pp. 711-720, Sep.
+2009.

 • We present an overview of feature-based approaches for fusion of medical data with emphasis on an approach that uses independent component analysis for the task.